 Seoul – Nami Island

 The beauty of Nami Island is indescribable.
 This small charming Island is a popular tourist destination in Seoul.
 Known for its stunning scenery, this is a must-visit attraction and you need to set aside half a day for your visit.
+Nami in winter is simply picturesque

-1st option: If you are traveling by rail, above is the route that I took to reach Gapyeong station.
-From Chungmuru >> (Transfer) Oksu >> (Transfer) Sangbong >> Gapyeong.
-Do note that from Sangbong to Gapyeong, you are traveling in Gyeongchun Line which is operated by KORAIL.
-You will find that Sangbong station or Gapyeong (Gyeongchun line) doesn’t exist in your subway map because they operate individually.
-However, you only need to tap in your T-Money card from the station you depart (eg. Chungmuru) and tap out at exit (eg. Gapyeong).
+Depending on your point of origin, I took the above route to reach Gapyeong station.
+From Chungmuru >> (Transfer to) Oksu >> (Transfer to) Sangbong >> Gapyeong.
+Do note that from Sangbong to Gapyeong, you are traveling on Gyeongchun Line, operated by KORAIL.
+You will noticed that Sangbong station or Gapyeong (Gyeongchun line) does not exist in your subway map because they operate individually.
+However, you only need to tap-in your T-Money card from the origin station (eg. Chungmuru) and tap-out at the exit (eg. Gapyeong).
 No additional ticket needed.
-The whole train ride cost 1,950KRW.
+The train ride cost me 1950KRW.

 Gapyeong Station